stats385/stats385.github.io/patel_lecture.md

 <img src="/assets/img/ankit_patel.jpg" alt="Ankit Patel" style="width: 200px;"/>

-[Ankit Patel](https://ankitlab.co/) is a faculty member at the Baylor College of Medicine in the Dept. of Neuroscience, with a courtesy appointment in the ECE Dept. at Rice University.
+[Ankit Patel](https://ankitlab.co/) is a faculty member at the Baylor college of medicine in the department of neuroscience, with a courtesy appointment in the ECE department at Rice University.
+His undergraduate degree was in computer science and applied pathematics (BA, MS, Harvard 2002).
+He then completed his Ph.D. in applied mathematics at the department of EECS at Harvard under the supervision of Radhika Nagpal.
+He spent 6 years in the industry working on real-time inference systems.
+Recently, he joined Rice univesity in 2013 as a Research Scientist.

-He was a Research Scientist at Rice University, focusing on deep machine learning and computational neuroscience, where he worked with Richard Baraniuk in the ECE Dept. He graduated from Harvard with a Ph.D. in Applied Mathematics and his graduate work was done in the EECS Dept. with Radhika Nagpal.
-His undergraduate degree was in Computer Science and Applied Mathematics (BA, MS, Harvard 2002).

-He spent 6 years in industry working on real-time inference systems, including 2 years at MIT Lincoln Laboratory (2002-2004) and 4 years as a Quantitative Trader at Global Electronic Trading Corporation (2008-12) — a high-frequency market-making firm that is now a part of KCG Holdings.
-Recently, he decided to return to academia and joined Rice in 2013 as a Research Scientist.